Duncan1738/Zorin-OS-Installation-Guide/README.md

 4. Select the USB drive to boot

 ---
-### 4.Try or Install Zorin OS
+### 4. Try or Install Zorin OS
 1. Choose "Try Zorin OS" if you want to test before installing
-2. Click "Install Zorin OS" to start installation
+2. Click "Install Zorin OS" to start the installation
 3. Follow the wizard:
    - Choose language and keyboard layout
    - Select installation type: